Hunter-class frigate: 2024 review

 In February 2024, Deputy Prime Minister and Defence Minister Richard Marles announced major changes in the surface fleet of the Royal Australian Navy with the Hunter class order reduced from nine to six ships.
 The six planned vessels would continue to replace the outgoing which would start being retired immediately and another class of 11 new general-purpose frigates would be selected to supplement the s and Hunter-class frigates.

 Design

 The Hunter-class frigate will have a 8,800 t full load displacement and will be approximately 150 m in length.
 The vessel will be capable of sailing in excess of 27 knots and will have a full complement of 180 crew.

 A Saab tactical interface with the Aegis combat management system will be used.
 The vessel will be able to carry one MH-60R ASW helicopter, and has the ability to host a second helicopter or other unmanned systems from its mission bay.

-The Royal Australian Navy is reportedly looking to replace Phalanx with the Rolling Airframe Missile system across its fleet.
+The Royal Australian Navy is reportedly looking to replace Phalanx with the Rolling Airframe Missile system across its fleet, with reports suggesting in May 2026 that the SeaRAM system had also been confirmed for the Hunter Class in place of the Phalanx System.